Facing DUI Charges in Connecticut?

 The drunk driving laws of Connecticut and the United States Supreme Court make it easy for you to be pulled over.
 Police officers are allowed to pull you over based on a “reasonable articulable suspicion” that you are committing a crime, i.e. driving under the influence.
 They can pull you over and ask you a lot of questions without first having advised you of your constitutional rights.
-This is called an investigative detention.
+This is called investigative detention.
 You have the right to refuse to answer any questions.
 In fact, you have the constitutional right to refuse to answer the questions and to tell the officer to either arrest you or let you go.
 The likelihood is that you will be arrested!
-However, if you answer the questions you will be incriminating yourself and more than likely arrested.
+However, if you answer the questions you will be incriminating yourself and more than likely be arrested.
 You cannot win!

-During and after the stop the officer is observing, listening and using his sense of smell to determine if you have consumed any alcohol.
-The officer is also evaluating your dexterity, sense of balance and the sound of your speech—slurring of words.
+During and after the stop the officer is observing, listening, and using his sense of smell to determine if you have consumed any alcohol.
+The officer is also evaluating your dexterity, sense of balance, and the sound of your speech—slurring of words.
 If you are asked if you consumed a drink containing alcohol, the officer will more than likely ask you to get out of the vehicle to perform field sobriety tests.

-The police officer’s observation of your driving, his stopping you, talking with you and testing you is all being done to establish probable cause to arrest you.
+The police officer’s observation of your driving, his stopping you, talking with you, and testing you is all being done to establish probable cause to arrest you.
 Once he asks you out of the car, he will have you perform the following field sobriety tests: